 The Programs of Study

 Applicants have the opportunity to state their preference for the city, grade level and content during the application process.
 If invited to the program, Urban Teachers will send a Letter of Intent with the city placement.
 Each city has a different school matching process.
 Urban Teachers places teachers at all grade levels (PreK-12) based on the needs of students and school partners, not the resident preferences.
 While we do try to accommodate preferences, teaching in under-resourced communities often means working where you are most needed.

-Another important feature of the Urban Teachers program is that residents and teachers in each cohort will be placed together in schools.
+Another important feature of the Urban Teachers program is that we do our best to place more than one resident at each host school.
 Urban Teachers believes that teaching needs to be collaborative so individuals can constantly learn from and support each other while they are training to be an urban teacher.

 Urban Teachers residents are placed in both traditional public schools, as well as public charter schools; therefore you are unable to preference which school-type in which you are placed.
 Placements are needs-based and set by the site teams and school partners.
 Urban Teachers trains you to be successful in both of these school environments with the intent of providing the best education possible to all children.